 Based on the results of this simple analysis, you’ll be able to come up with a better content marketing strategy.
 Not only your content would be better format-wise, but also more visitor-friendly.
 And that is something both readers and Google appreciate.

 Should you do a content audit manually, though?
-Well, it’s always an option, but if your website has lots of content, then going with website content audit tools is a much faster way to go.
+Well, it’s always an option, but if your website has lots of content, then going with website content audit tools is much faster.
 Besides, they can also supply you with more detailed information about each content piece, including page views, content reads, keywords, meta titles and descriptions, and more.
+By utilizing reliable web design company-specific content audit tools, you can streamline the process and save valuable time.

 Now, let’s see the most popular content audit tools that you can use to understand your website content’s strong points and weaknesses.